Why We All Need HIPAA Compliance

 - working with healthcare providers, not against them

-For some, the HIPAA Security Rule affects how we work, for others it affects how we communicate, but ultimately it’s about keeping patient medical information secure for all of us.
+For some, the HIPAA Security Rule affects how we work, and for others, it affects how we communicate, but ultimately it’s about keeping patient medical information secure for all of us.

 Within the current landscape, we’re all experiencing more challenges.
-Healthcare has been forced to undergo sweeping changes that make maintaining privacy compliance even more difficult.
-Among these we have:
+Healthcare has undergone sweeping changes that make maintaining privacy compliance even more difficult.
+Among these, we have:

 - Telehealth Visits – many patients prefer virtual visits, and maintaining data protection over the internet requires new and more complex security procedures

 - Increased Patient Ratios – with the potential of more visits in a day, things can get hectic, creating the opportunity for HIPAA Compliance mistakes

 - Multiple Care Providers – primary care physicians often receive results from multiple labs, which means data moving at a faster pace that could lead to a higher rate of security errors

 I’ve always had a love of working with technology, being fortunate enough to have grown up with a grandfather who taught me how to fix things for myself and not be afraid to jump in and get my hands dirty.
 Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small businesses, enterprise organizations, and government.
 In addition, I’m an author, having published multiple works available online and in print.
 You can find my creative work at https://WritingDistracted.com